 With a cable car to Srd Mountain – Please yourself with this unforgettable experience – take a ride to the Srd Mountain with a cable car.
 The top of the mountain offers a beautiful view to the shore.
 You can reach Srd Mountain by bike, too, riding amidst the rich mountain greenery.

 A boat trip – After a long day of strolling down the streets, a boat trip will have a very relaxing effect.
 You will enjoy the shores of Dubrovnik from the sea and pass by some of the beaches.
 You may take a boat from the old port and reach the new one, or the other way round, or you may sail to one of the nearby islands.
+One of the best ways to enjoy your boat trip is by traveling in super luxury yachts and discover the magnificent waters of Dubrovnik.
 Feel the sea breeze into your hair.
 Full steam ahead!

 Dubrovnik Summer Festival – every year the city turns into a big scene from the start of July until mid-August.
 Dances, music, opera, ballet, theatre – every single day.
 The citizens of Dubrovnik never give up and even when there are no available places they enjoy the shows from the windows of their homes.
 Everyone is invited, feel welcomed to the festival!